haopinglin0907/Projects_Hao/DeepMyo/WG/Readme.md

 The aim of the project is to leaverage Convoulutional Neural Network (CNN) to help improve the accuracy of classifying different hand/wrist gestures.
 The CNN model is first trained on the PretrainData and tested on the EvaluationData (with-/without retraining).
-The data collection process from study in 2019 "Deep Learning for Electromyographic Hand Gesture Signal Classification Using Transfer Learning" https://ieeexplore.ieee.org/document/8630679
+The data collection process is referenced from study in 2019 "Deep Learning for Electromyographic Hand Gesture Signal Classification Using Transfer Learning" https://ieeexplore.ieee.org/document/8630679

+## Side note
-"Currently, the data contains only the same subject, both in PretrainData and EvaluationData.
-More subjects will be added if possible and the PretrainData and EvaluationData will not contain the same subject"
+Currently, the data contains only the same subject, both in PretrainData and EvaluationData.
+More subjects will be added if possible and the PretrainData and EvaluationData will not contain the same subject

-## Installation
+## Installation (Anaconda)

 Create an environment with packages installation (Use requirements.txt)

-Anaconda:
+After installing the Anaconda, open the Anaconda Prompt and enter the following commands:

 conda create -name "env_name" python = 3.7

 conda activate "env_name"